Stony Brook Medicine Master of Health Administration (MHA) Program

 The Program in Public Health at Stony Brook Medicine is proud to offer the Master of Health Administration (MHA) degree program!
-The MHA Program is a 2-year, hybrid degree that develops highly qualified health management professionals with an understanding of population health competencies.
-Students have the opportunity to achieve their degree through a combination of high quality, interactive, distance learning and in-person courses.
+The MHA Program is a CAHME-accredited, fully online degree that develops highly qualified health management professionals with an understanding of population health competencies.
+Students have the opportunity to achieve their degree through high-quality, interactive distance learning courses.
 The curriculum couples a strong foundation in general management principles with specialized instruction in healthcare administration and population health.
 Courses are led by full-time faculty members with terminal degrees and subject matter experts who are active practitioners in their fields.

 As part of a world-class university and academic medical center, the MHA Program offers students unique opportunities to learn from seasoned experts in the healthcare field.
 Graduates of this program will develop competencies in a variety of critical topics which are relevant to the management of healthcare organizations, including:

 - Operations Management

 - Strategic Planning